khbsd/monk-springtime/README.md

  - A sensation like warm honey pours over your tongue.
 You become Proficient in Deception, Persuasion, and Insight.

 ### Bastion of Earth
  - Your body and soul unite to defend life.
-While not wearing armour, you add your Charisma and Wisdom Modifiers to your Armour Class.
+You add your Charisma and Wisdom Modifiers to your Armour Class, and you maximize the amount of hit points regained when you heal.

 ### Charming Fingers
  - Your fingers, long used to caring for living things, now have a seductive strength all their own.
 Your unarmed attacks scale with your Charisma Modifier.